proxiex/openIMIS_fe_core/README.md

 # openIMIS Frontend Core reference module
+why?

 This repository holds the files of the openIMIS Frontend Core reference module.
 It is dedicated to be deployed as a module of [openimis-fe_js](https://github.com/openimis/openimis-fe_js) and provides

 - openIMIS core mechanisms (authentication,...)